 About me

-Hey there, my name is Shepard and I’m a Junior at Tufts University studying Computer Science and STS (Science, Technology, and Society).
+Hi, my name is Shepard, and I’m a Junior at Tufts University studying Computer Science and STS (Science, Technology, and Society).
 I work at the intersection of computational technology and societal impact, with my academic and professional interests centered around:

 I’ve also been playing the drums for over 15 years, so I spend my free time performing with BEATs (Bangin’ Everything At Tufts) and my band Call From Earth.